 - As a signatory to the Law Firm Pro Bono Challenge™, Latham has committed to provide, at minimum, the equivalent of 60 hours per US lawyer per year in pro bono legal services.
 The firm has surpassed this goal every year since making the commitment.

-Since 2000, Latham has provided more than US$950 million in free legal services to the disadvantaged and the nonprofit sector, totaling more than 2.4 million pro bono hours.
+Since 2000, Latham has provided more than US$1 billion in free legal services to the disadvantaged and the nonprofit sector, totaling more than 2.5 million pro bono hours.

 We treat our pro bono work the same as commercial work, applying the same quality standards and treating associate pro bono hours the same as commercial billable hours for purposes of evaluation and bonuses.
 There is no cap on pro bono hours.